OfficeDev/office-scripts-docs/docs/resources/samples/table-samples.md

 ## Remove table column filters

 This sample removes the filters from a table column, based on the active cell location.
-The script detects if the cell is part of a table, determines the table column, and clears any filter that are applied on it.
+The script detects if the cell is part of a table, determines the table column, and clears any filters that are applied on it.

 Download [table-with-filter.xlsx](table-with-filter.xlsx) for a ready-to-use workbook.
 Add the following script to try the sample yourself!